KumarLabJax/JABS-behavior-classifier/README.md

 estimation neural networks.
 Single mouse pose files are generated from [this repository](https://github.com/KumarLabJax/deep-hrnet-mouse).
 Multi-mouse is still under development.
 Contact us for more information.

 ## Requirements
 Developed and tested on Python 3.10.
-See the `requirements.txt` for a list of required Python packages.
+See the `pyproject.toml` for a list of required Python packages.
 These packages are available from the Python Package Index (PyPI).